 When an individual is being careless, negligent, and spacey it’s known as inattentive behavior.
 This overall inability to focus can cause problematic situations both at home and in school.
 This is commonly classified as ADD, which excludes the hyperactivity.

-Examples of inattentive behavior are:
+Teenage ADHD: Examples of Inattentive Behavior are:

 • Appears unresponsive when spoke to